ringo/ringojs/README.txt

 Web Framework
 =============

-The Helma Web Framework is a web application framework written mostly in JavaScript built on top of the Helma Runtime.
+The RingoJS Web Framework is a web application framework written mostly in JavaScript built on top of the RingoJS Runtime.

-To run the demo application that is part of Helma NG run the following command:
+To run the demo application that is part of RingoJS run the following command:

     helma apps/demo/main.js